gemerden/statemachine/statemachine/docs/tutorial.md

 * Instead of using a list of triggers `"triggers": ["turn_on", "flick"]`, you can use a single trigger `"triggers": "turn_on"` if you only need one trigger.

-### Adding Callbacks
+### Basics: Adding Callbacks

 To really start using the possibilities of a state machine, callback functions and methods can be added to states and transitions.
 The main parameters for this are:
 * `on_exit`: these functions or methods will be called when the stateful object exits a specific state,
 * `on_entry`: functions or methods to be called when the object enters a specific specific state,
-* `on_transition`: functions or methods to be called on a specific transition,
+* `on_transfer`: functions or methods to be called on a specific transition,
+* `before_any_exit`: functions or methods called first, before all transitions within a specific state machine,
+* `after_any_entry`: functions or methods called last, after all transitions within a specific state machine.

 If the value of the callback parameter is a string, the callback method will be searched in the methods of the stateful class, otherwise the parameter must be a function or method defined elsewhere.
+These parameters can also be list of strings or functions, which then will be called in order.

 In this simple case the signature of the callback must be `func(obj)` with `obj` the stateful object (or `func(self)` in case of a method on the stateful object).
 Later we will look at passing parameters to the callback.